-The Department of Communications offers dynamic courses in radio-television, corporate communications, and communication arts, including theatre.
+The Department of Communications offers dynamic courses in broadcasting and new media, strategic communications, and communication arts, including theatre.
 Its philosophy is that developing one's overall communication skills is paramount for personal success, and that society needs articulate citizens to lead the mass media, corporations, and civic institutions.

 The Department of English and Humanities offers courses in a wide range of areas including creative writing, literature, languages, philosophy, and religion.
 The department's objective is for students to learn how to make informed aesthetic and ethical judgments in an increasingly globalized society.

-The Department of Fine Arts incorporates the disciplines of visual arts, music, and related courses.
-Offerings include degree options in studio art, graphic design, multimedia art, photographic arts, and courses in music, music history, music appreciation, cinema, Native American studies, band, and choir.
+The Department of Fine Arts incorporates the disciplines of visual arts and related courses.
+Offerings include degree options in studio art, graphic design, multimedia art, photographic arts, and courses in music appreciation, cinema, and Native American studies.
 Offering traditional, innovative, and experiential learning opportunities to students interested in the creative arts is key to the department's philosophy and to life-long student academic and vocational success.